173duprot/calc-2/README.md

         * [Surface Area Examples](https://youtu.be/lQM-0Nqs9Pg)

 * **Infinite Sequences and Series**
-    * **If your learning from this resorce, and the awnsers are too short and consise in this list, check out this OCT playlist that goes into more detail**
+    * **Warning: If the videos in this list are too short and consise, please check out the OCT playlist that goes into more detail (but is like 10hrs long)**
         * [Sequences and Series OCT Playlist)](https://www.youtube.com/playlist?list=PLHYbQ1FB_Tb22d9OtdGsZ_Zn0nQfDAm15)
     * **Calc 1** Limits at infinity Review (if you forgot how too do limits)
         * [Basic limits](https://youtu.be/NmLljBAg82o)